jknapka/mvca/src/tg/unter/README.txt

     who commit to the events.

-) Check that we can issue alerts for existing events as needed and that case (1) is handled correctly for each event.
+) Check that we can issue alerts for existing events as needed.
 That is, we want to be able to issue alerts not only for new events, but for existing events that are not yet claimed by volunteers.